-It is a research tool widely used by researchers, engineers and technicians working in the coastal field.
-Several hundred dives are carried out annually by IUEM divers.
-Most of these dives are devoted to carrying out experiments, collecting living material, taking pictures and videos and installing and reading measuring devices or experimental devices.
+It is a research tool very widely used by researchers, engineers and technicians working in the coastal field.
+Several hundred dives are thus carried out each year by IUEM divers.
+Most of these dives are devoted to carrying out experiments, collecting live material, taking photos and videos, installing and replacing measuring devices or experimental devices.

 As a station ship, it operates up to 20 miles from the coast (approx. 32km), at an average speed of 10 knots (approx. 18km/h).
-It therefore operates mainly in the bay of Brest and within the perimeter of the Iroise Marine Natural Park.
-That is 3,500km² from the island of Sein to that of Ouessant and up to the limits of French territorial waters.
+Therefore it operates mainly in the Brest roadstead and within the perimeter of Iroise Marine Natural Park, that is to say 3,500km² from (the) Sein Island to (the) Ouessant Island and up to the limits of French territorial waters.

-The Hesione is a lightweight 6.15m Aluminium boat (Hard 21).
-It can accommodate up to 6 people to sail during the day, in the bay of Brest and the Iroise Sea.
-Equipped with depth sounder, GPS, stem for CTD and Niskin cylinder, it can also be grounded and carry out diving assistance missions.
-Thanks to its size, it can be used in rivers and towed on trailers.
+Hésione is a 6.15m lightweight aluminium boat (Hard 21).
+It can hold up to 6 people to sail during the day, in Brest roadstead and Iroise sea.
+Equipped with depth sounder, GPS, CTD gallows and Niskin bottle, it can also ground and provide diving assistance missions.
+Thanks to its size, it can operate in the river and be put on a trailer.